-There are many of us out there who enjoy playing video games in all their forms and see them as more than just a bunch of pretty pixels on a screen.
+There are many of us who enjoy playing video games in all their forms and see them as more than just pretty pixels on a screen.
 But what makes some of us decide to put down the controller for a moment, take a step back, pick up a keyboard and begin writing about them?

 For me, it all started on a weekend back over five years ago.
 It was February 2013 and I was in a bookshop where a pile of black-and-green tomes has been stacked on a table in the corner: 1001 Video Games You Must Play Before You Die by Tony Mott.
 I had a quick leaf through its pages and when I saw The Secret of Monkey Island had been included in its recommendations (he he), I took a copy to the counter and made a purchase.